JasonEb/MSEProjects/README.md

 # MSEProjects

-Repository for technical documentation completed during the MSE Program.
+Repository for technical documentation, presentations, and other course artifacts completed during the MSE Program.